virtual/hugo-static-satinflame/content/blog/speeding-up-load-times-on-magento-ce-1-9x2.md

 I hope to come back in the next few months and share the rise in customer traffic that results from these lower pageload times!
 Until then, just know that I will be dancing around my website, zipping from page to page, all thanks to Magento’s [Full Page Cache](https://mirasvit.com/magento-extensions/full-page-cache.html).

-* * *

-Are you struggling with your own Magento Community Edition 1x installation?
-Do you need updates to your plugins or new features added?
-[Contact me](/contact/) and let’s chat about your website goals!

-* * *

-Have you found another method that worked for speeding up your Magento install?
-Please share!